trek-view/basecamp/_posts/2021-03-19-using-google-street-view-app.md

 If you've already taken panoramas, either with your phone or a separate 360 camera, it's possible to use the app to upload these too.

-In the screenshot above you can see photos captured on a GoPro MAX and stored in a Google Drive folder.
+In the screenshot above you can see photos captured on a GoPro MAX (from our recent adventure to Kilimanjaro) and stored in a Google Drive folder.

 ## External Camera Support

-Many manufactures build support for the official Street View app into their cameras.
+Many manufacturers build support for the official Street View app into their cameras' software.

 This works by connecting the camera (usually over WiFi) to your phone.
 As the camera takes photos, or shoots video, the app automatically picks it up and captures it in the app.